 David S. Richeson

-David S. Richeson is associate professor of mathematics at Dickinson College.
+David S. Richeson is professor of mathematics at Dickinson College.